Azasakhe/Netflix/FAQ-(Audio,-Video,-Subtitle,-Other).md

 - A screenshot of ESN of the official Netflix app (by censuring last chars)
 - The device system info, how to do:

-On Kodi 18.x:
-1. Install "Material Terminal" app or similar terminal app
-2. Open the app, in the black screen write `getprop` so a long list appears
-3. Open the options then select "Send to e-mail". (you can send the info to yourself and attach everything as a text file or if you prefer send directly to this GitHub e-mail)

-On Kodi 19.x:
 1. Open `ESN / Widevine settings` from add-on `Expert` settings
 2. Press the button `Save system info` to save the system info in to a file
 3. Attach the file in your Issue thread

 ### Videos at 23/25fps are not played at double display frequency (hz)

-_Only for Kodi 19.x for Windows:_<br/>
+_For Windows system only:_<br/>
 The double frequencies are no longer switched automatically.
-This can happen when your display not support 23/25hz, Kodi 18.x in this case switch automatically (e.g. to 50hz), but on Kodi 19 this not happen by default anymore.
+This can happen when your display not support 23/25hz, Kodi 18.x in this case switch automatically (e.g. to 50hz), but from Kodi v19 this not happen by default anymore.

 To enable this Kodi feature:<br/>
 Open Kodi `System` settings, switch the settings page to `Expert` (below).